 Motivation is what gets you started.
 Habit is what keeps you going.

 Writing on a regular basis is a tough habit to develop.
 There are many things vying for our time, and the act of sitting down and putting words on the page isn’t always the most pressing thing we have on our to-do lists.
-However, it is also said that a habit can be developed in 30 days.
+However, it is said that a habit can be developed in 30 days.
 When we do something for 30 straight days, in the end, we are left with a new routine.
-If we want to make writing part of our lives, then one way to do this is to write for a month straight.
+If we want to make writing part of our lives, then one way to do it is to write for a month straight.

 Through the SOLSC I have also refined my ability to give specific feedback.
-The challenge is two-fold: to write and share a slice from your life every day, and to comment on at least three other slices.
+The challenge is twofold: to write and share a slice from your life every day, and to comment on at least three other slices.
 You’ll be amazed at how much the feedback matters.
 I can’t wait to read how my words affect others.
-I soon learned the more specific the comments, the more the feedback mattered to me.
+I soon learned that the more specific the comments, the more the feedback mattered to me.
 I strive to give specific feedback to as many slicers as possible.
 This means I’ve learned to stretch myself and to look at writing through meaning, craft, conventions, and the writer’s process.
-By being intentional about offering specific feedback to slicers, I’ve gained understanding on how to offer quality comments, leading to much richer conferences with students.
+By being intentional about offering specific feedback to slicers, I’ve gained understanding into how to offer high-quality comments, leading to much richer conferences with students.

 Minilesson Teaching Points

 Not only has my conferring improved, but my minilessons have as well.
 Since I’m working with words daily, I’m gaining insight into craft, conventions, and the writing process.
 I have my own writing to use in minilessons to make clear and relevant teaching points.
-Students are able to see first-hand how I revised or how I shifted the structure to make my meaning apparent.
+Students are able to see firsthand how I revised or how I shifted the structure to make my meaning apparent.
 Minilessons are more genuine when the teacher is able to speak from experience instead of conjecture about how authors crafted their texts.

 Meaningful Share Sessions